 Consider adding steps, grab handles, rails, etc., to trailers and truck bodies.
-Compared to vehicle cabs, truck bodies and trailers lack proper entry/exit aids.
+Compared to vehicle cabs, bodies and trailers lack proper ingress/egress aids on bodies and trailers.

-All grab handles and rails (both inside and outside the truck cab) must be in good working order as these devices provide stability when a driver gets in/out of the vehicle.
+All grab handles and rails - both inside and outside the truck cab - must be in good working order as these devices provide stability when a driver gets in/out of the vehicle.